thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

 `<canvas id="birdflock"></canvas>`

+We'll make the canvas the height & width of the window with 100 pixel margins.

+`ctx.translate(0.5, 0.5)` moves the canvas grid by a half-pixel for smoothing.

-If you have a retina display, canvas pixels look weird unless you cale them down by a factor of 2.
+If you have a retina display, canvas pixels look weird unless you scale them down by a factor of 2.
 So, we'll use a `scaleFactor` of the pixel ratio (2x for retina, 1x for non-retina) to augment our calculations.

-We'll make the canvas the height & width of the window with 100 pixel margins.

-The `ctx.translate(0.5, 0.5)` moves the screen by a half so that the edge of pixels aren't jagged.

 ```javascript
 const scaleFactor = window.devicePixelRatio